Oak is one of the most common trees and the most majestic when it grows to great height.

 Follow the planting advice scrupulously and favor cool soil.

-Pruning an oak tree:
+Pruning an oak tree

 It isn’t necessary to prune oak trees, if only after a few years to remove branches that jut out of the trunk in the first six feet (two meters).
+This will help mow the lawn under the tree more easily.

 If you must prune oak, winter is best, but not during freezing days.